Office for Life Sciences: Life Sciences Industrial Strategy (2017–2021)

 The UK's Industrial Strategy is a core legacy of Theresa May's premiership which sets out a move towards a more interventionist industrial agenda than that of her Conservative predecessors.
 With life sciences recognised as a key sector of the Industrial Strategy, Professor Sir John Bell was asked to formulate a specific strategy for the sector.
 The Life Sciences Industrial Strategy was split into seven main themes and made several recommendations to expand and grow the UK's scientific and research base.

 The Life Sciences Industrial Strategy was accompanied by two negotiated 'sector deals', a type of bespoke arrangement between government and industry, which agreed specific-shared innovation priorities, including the commitment to scale-up the UK's genomic sequencing capabilities.
 In January 2020, an update to the strategy was published by the UK Government which examined the progress to date in achieving the 2017 vision.

-Plan for Growth (2021–present)
+Life Sciences Vision (2021–present)

 In March 2021, it was announced that the UK Government would introduce a new plan for growth to replace the Industrial Strategy.
 In an open letter to businesses, Chancellor Rishi Sunak and Business Secretary Kwasi Kwarteng set out the government's vision for the Plan for Growth which would take advantage of COVID-19 recovery planning to deliver the ambitions of the 2019 Conservative Party manifesto.
 The plan is the legacy of Downing Street advisor Dominic Cummings which seeks to place technology and innovation at the heart of the UK’s economic future.
-The Plan for Growth continues elements of the Industrial Strategy, including the Life Science Sector Deals, and policy specific proposals will be made within 12 months of its publication.
+The Plan for Growth continues elements of the Industrial Strategy, including the Life Science Sector Deals, and policy specific proposals would be made within 12 months of its publication.

+Following the publication of the Plan for Growth, the UK Government published the Life Sciences Vision in July 2021 which set out a policy specific framework for the government's approach to life sciences policy.
+At the centre of the framework is the vision to make the UK the globally leading location for life sciences within a decade, by 2031.

+It sets out three core collaborative ambitions: